Atnia Card Game Rules Document

 Notes for paper/online:

 In paper, after a match has been played, players should go through their cards and separate them back into their original piles.
-For cards that have multiple sources, they should go in the pile of the source that is on the top left of the card border.
+For cards that have multiple sources, they should go in the pile of the source that is on the left of the card border/box backgrounds.

 * These numbers can be adjusted for the video game version as they were selected largely for paper play where there is a limited number of physical cards and the more you use the longer resetting the game takes.
 Online one player taking cards doesn’t need to mean the other player can’t have the same card, although the picking process should still be a back and forth thing so one player doesn’t have a large information advantage during selection.